-This is the most pragmatic Question , I am often asked by many people who have already appeared in IELTS examination or going to appear in for the IELTS examination .
+This is the most pragmatic Question, I am often asked by many people who have already appeared in the IELTS examination or going to appear for the IELTS examination.

 What is IELTS ?

-IELTS is the acronym of ” International English Language Testing System ” .
-It is a globally – recognized test for English language .
+IELTS is the acronym for the” International English Language Testing System ” .
+It is a globally – recognized test for the English language.

 By taking an IELTS test , one will receive a test report that is recognized and accepted by thousands of institutions around the world, including companies, universities, professional bodies and government agencies.